 - To replace a 100 watt (W) incandescent bulb, look for a bulb that gives you about 1600 lumens.
-If you want something dimmer, go for less lumens; if you prefer brighter light, look for more lumens.
+If you want something dimmer, go for fewer lumens; if you prefer brighter light, look for more lumens.

 - Replace a 75W bulb with an energy-saving bulb that gives you about 1100 lumens